vidurb/miranj-calendar/README.md

 Clone this project into a convenient location on your terminal.

+Run `composer update` from the root of the project.

 Copy the contents of the `.env.example` file into a new file called `.env`.
 Both files should be located in the root of the project.